-This turned out to be a fantastic recipe.
+This vegetarian pate is a fantastic recipe.
 Why, you ask?
 Well, let me tell you:

 1. It’s so easy!
 The only equipment you need is a bread pan, a food processor, and a spatula.
 That’s it!!!